 Bandai Namco Amusement

-The Idolm@ster Tours – It turns out that the mystery game wasn’t MT7 but this new rhythm game for the Idolm@ster series, which did start off in arcades way back in 2005.
+The Idolm@ster Tours – It turns out that the mystery announcement wasn’t MT7 but this new rhythm game for the Idolm@ster series, which did start off in arcades way back in 2005.
 I saw some US Bemani fans reacting to it (Eddie of BemaniStyle saying in essence that he liked the control scheme but didn’t care for the songs) but this is one that likely won’t find its way to the US in any official capacity, only maybe as an import to Round1USA.
 The official site for this game is found here.

 Mario Kart Arcade GP DX – On the market for a decade already, the online JP version of Mario Kart Arcade continues to get content changes, with Waluigi and Bowser Jr. being made available from the start, and the game getting a new marquee.
 Image source.